unifiedjs/unified-engine/doc/configure.md

 ## Cascade

-Precedence is as follows (where earlier represents higher precedence):
+Precedence is as follows (earlier represents higher precedence):

 *   [`plugins`][plugins], [`settings`][settings], and [`output`][output]
     passed in [`options`][options];